 The castle originally was used as a lookout for the planning of the city of Santiago.

 “Mural – The City of Santiago to Gabriella Mistral”

 This is a mural tribute to Santiago’s Nobel Prize winner Gabriella Mistral who took out this literature award in 1945.
 It is the work of the painter Fernando Doza.

 Note our four-legged friend, waiting patiently for us to take photos before we move to the coffee shop where he can rest in the shade.

-On the way the Bellavista Neighbourhood we came across this unique building!
-This whole street was dedicated to local 2nd hand book sellers.
+On the way to the Bellavista Neighbourhood, we came across this unique building!
+This whole street was dedicated to local 2nd hand booksellers.

-Across the Mapucho River, you will find the bohemian Bellavista Neighbourhood – full of cafes, restaurants, bars and street theatre.
+Across the Mapuche River, you will find the bohemian Bellavista Neighbourhood – full of cafes, restaurants, bars and street theatre.
 For a list of the top 10 restaurants and bars click here.